"Like" us on Facebook for updates on programs, events, and happenings at the Ranch!

 Saturdays 11:00am - 3:00pm

 This 18-acre natural preserve park was a horse ranch in the 1930's and 40's.
 The site houses a nature museum and community garden.
 Preserved are the original ranch house, milk barn, livestock barn, a replica of Baer's Blacksmith Shop,originally located at De Anza and Stevens Creek Blvds, and the old water tower from Parish Ranch, now Memorial Park.
 McClellan Ranch is open from 6:00am to dusk.

-If you have questions regarding the work, please contact the Public Works Department at 408-777-3354 or by email: email@example.com.
+More information regarding the recently completed improvement project may be found on the City website at cupertino.org .
+If you have questions regarding the work, please contact the Public Works Department at 408.777.3354 or by email: firstname.lastname@example.org.